Michael Saunders: Seattle Mariners

-After beginning the season with the Rainiers where he hit .313 with 13 home runs and 32 RBI in 243 at-bats, Saunders was promoted from Tacoma on July 25, 2009, when the Mariners designated Wladimir Balentien for assignment.
-He made his MLB debut that day in a game against the Cleveland Indians at Safeco Field, where he went hitless against Jeremy Sowers in the Mariners 10–3 loss.
-His first MLB hit was a single off of Cliff Lee on July 26, 2009.
+After beginning the season with the Rainiers where he hit .313 with 13 home runs and 32 RBI in 243 at-bats, Saunders was promoted from Tacoma on July 25, when the Mariners designated Wladimir Balentien for assignment.
+Saunders made his MLB debut that day in a game against the Cleveland Indians at Safeco Field, where he went hitless in a 10–3 loss.
+His first MLB hit was a single off of Cliff Lee on July 26.